The Importance of Broker and Shipper Credit Checks

 Mitigate Risks with Credit Checks

-As an invoice factoring company, we know exactly how competitive the freight market is and how finding loads is critical to business survival.
+As an invoice factoring company, we know exactly how competitive the freight market is.
+And we know how finding loads is critical to business survival.
 Acting quickly to secure loads means credit checks are often a secondary priority.
 But, not doing so puts you at risk.
-Performing upfront credit checks for new customers and regular credit checks for existing ones, is how you can mitigate your risk and ensure you get paid in a timely manner.
+Performing upfront credit checks for new customers and regular credit checks for existing ones, is how you can mitigate your risk.
+And it is also a way to ensure you get paid in a timely manner.
 Just because a company is large and reputable doesn’t mean their credit history is clean.
 Cash flow is predicated not only on delivering loads regularly, but also on being paid in a timely manner.

 Ask Questions and Learn About Your Prospective Customers